Is Sweating A Sign Of A Good Workout?

 Firstly, any workout or movement you do is great for your body and jam-packed with physical and mental benefits!
 Don’t forget that.
 Due to differences in a range of factors such as genetics, climates and training styles, sweating shouldn’t be used to measure workout intensity or how fit you are.

 For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym, while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.

 Likewise, doing a Pilates session, which is all about strengthening your core muscles, may not have you sweating as much as you do during a HIIT workout, but that’s not to say you didn’t get a killer workout in.

 Everyone’s body is built differently, too — some people naturally get sweatier than others.
 That means sweat might not be a reliable indicator of how hard you’ve been training.

 Whether you’re sweating or not, you should always aim to stay hydrated!
 Make sure you drink water before and after a workout as well as during the day, even if you’re not sweating a lot.
 Your body also loses a lot of water through breathing, and we tend to breathe heavier when we’re exercising.

 What are some other signs of a good workout?

-As I always say, focus on how you feel!
+Focus on how you feel!

-You might sweat during all of your workouts, only in some or barely at all.
-That doesn’t mean you aren’t working hard.
-A consistent routine and a workout plan that grows with you will ensure you are on your way to becoming fitter, stronger and healthier.
+A consistent routine and a workout plan that grows with you will ensure you’re on your way to becoming fitter, stronger and healthier.
+So whether you sweat a lot or a little, don’t let it stop you from smashing your fitness goals!